 There are basically 3 ways to screw up an Enterprise Application Integration (EAI) project.

 1. Not getting the High Level Architecture right.
 What I mean by this is, EAI/ESB/SOA has its own patterns, its own ‘paradigm’ and its own traps and pitfalls.
 For instance, if your way of thinking about integration is moving files (flat or xml) around then you’ll be completely oblivious to the advantages of using Line of Business Adapters or database (WCF SQL, Oracle) adapters for transactional, real time, event driven processing.
 Where ever possible, we avoid moving files around – ask me why - because the disadvantages add up quickly.
 And this is 12 years of BizTalk/integration experience talking here.
-Another way of not getting the high level architecture right is to focus on object types (customer, invoice, whatever) and not the messaging sequence required to get that customer object updated in the ERP correctly FOR THAT SYSTEM – If only it was as easy as just calling and update operation.
+Another way of not getting the high level architecture right is to focus on object types (customer, invoice, whatever) and not the messaging sequence required to get that customer object updated in the ERP correctly FOR THAT SYSTEM – If only it was as easy as just calling an update operation.
 I could go on.

 Another gotchya I’ve seen is falling in love with an ESB (Enterprise Service Bus) type of architecture and not understanding the trade offs and costs associated with it.
 BizTalk folks get polarised by this discussion – needlessly in most cases.